CodeCompasss/cse-student-starter-guide/docs/domain/ui-ux.md

 * It offers **flexible career paths** — from startups to big tech companies.
 * Constant learning and evolving with new tools and trends.

----

-If you want, I can also help you with a learning path or project ideas to build your UI/UX skills!